 Keystart provides staffing to administer the operations of the Authority.
 Keystart is responsible for ensuring adherence to disability service plan requirements.
-The current premises is accessible to staff and visitors.
-Keystart premises meet disability access requirements.
+The current premises are accessible to staff and visitors.
+Keystart's premises meet the disability access requirements.

 The majority of the Authority's customers are country-based and officers conduct business primarily through telecommunications and personal visits.